-As part of our work to help consumers make informed choices about solar, EECA is developing an approved list of solar products to support homeowners when they are choosing rooftop solar panels, inverters and batteries.
-Find information for suppliers on how the list is being developed, and how to apply.
+As part of our work to help consumers make informed choices about solar, EECA has developed an approved list of solar products to support homeowners when they are choosing rooftop solar panels, inverters and batteries.

 Recommended solar products

-Current solar systems last up to 20 years, so ensuring that systems installed on New Zealand homes are efficient and smart will help maximise the value from the energy they generate, over the course of its life.
+Currently, solar panels last 25-30 years, so ensuring that systems installed on New Zealand homes are efficient and smart will help maximise the value from the energy they generate, over the course of their lives.

 -